Number line: Drawing the number line

 A number line is usually represented as being horizontal, but in a Cartesian coordinate plane the vertical axis (y-axis) is also a number line.
-According to one convention, positive numbers always lie on the right side of zero, negative numbers always lie on the left side of zero, and arrowheads on both ends of the line are meant to suggest that the line continues indefinitely in the positive and negative directions.
-Another convention uses only one arrowhead which indicates the direction in which numbers grow.
-The line continues indefinitely in the positive and negative directions according to the rules of geometry which define a line without endpoints as an infinite line, a line with one endpoint as a ray, and a line with two endpoints as a line segment.
+The arrow on the line indicates the positive direction in which numbers increase.
+Some textbooks attach an arrow to both sides, suggesting that the arrow indicates continuation.
+This is unnecessary, since according to the rules of geometry a line without endpoints continues indefinitely in the positive and negative directions.
+A line with one endpoint as a ray, and a line with two endpoints as a line segment.

 Comparing numbers

 If a particular number is farther to the right on the number line than is another number, then the first number is greater than the second (equivalently, the second is less than the first).
 The distance between them is the magnitude of their difference—that is, it measures the first number minus the second one, or equivalently the absolute value of the second number minus the first one.
 Taking this difference is the process of subtraction.

 Thus, for example, the length of a line segment between 0 and some other number represents the magnitude of the latter number.

 Two numbers can be added by "picking up" the length from 0 to one of the numbers, and putting it down again with the end that was 0 placed on top of the other number.

 Two numbers can be multiplied as in this example: To multiply 5 × 3, note that this is the same as 5 + 5 + 5, so pick up the length from 0 to 5 and place it to the right of 5, and then pick up that length again and place it to the right of the previous result.
 This gives a result that is 3 combined lengths of 5 each; since the process ends at 15, we find that 5 × 3 = 15.

 Division can be performed as in the following example: To divide 6 by 2—that is, to find out how many times 2 goes into 6—note that the length from 0 to 2 lies at the beginning of the length from 0 to 6; pick up the former length and put it down again to the right of its original position, with the end formerly at 0 now placed at 2, and then move the length to the right of its latest position again.
 This puts the right end of the length 2 at the right end of the length from 0 to 6.
 Since three lengths of 2 filled the length 6, 2 goes into 6 three times (that is, 6 ÷ 2 = 3).